Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 We found various types of accommodation around the island of beauty, from hotels to camping, guesthouses, and luxurious stays.
 Corsica has everything for everyone.

-To be honest, we were always looking for accommodation ranging from 80 to 120€ depending on where we were.
-Sometimes, we managed to find cheaper but also more expensive.
+To be honest, we were always looking for accommodation priced between 80 and 120€, depending on where we were.
+Sometimes, we managed to find both cheaper and more expensive options.

 Here is what Corsica’s accommodations cost us: